 Why people choose citrine

-People often choose citrine because it feels bright without being fragile, and motivating without sounding overly intense.
+People often choose citrine because it feels bright without being fragile, and encouraging without sounding overly intense.
 Symbolically, it is commonly linked with confidence and momentum.
 Visually, it brings warmth and light into a piece of jewelry without requiring a dramatic look.

 If your question is really which stone fits a particular goal or emotional theme, the better page is Stones by Intention.
 This profile stays with citrine only.